DanielOladipupo/Earth-To-Home-Agricultural-Analysis/README.md

 - Examine farm distribution in Gauteng province, focusing on the number of farms and their primary produce categories, including crop and animal production metrics.

 ### Data Collection
-The data was collected from available datasets from South Africa Agricultural statistics platforms.
-[Department of Agriculture, Land Reform & Rural Development](https://wwww.dalrrd.gov.za)
+The data for this analysis was sourced from the  South Africa Agricultural statistics platforms, specifically from the [Department of Agriculture, Land Reform & Rural Development](https://wwww.dalrrd.gov.za).
+The datasets include:
+- Farm Distribution Data: This dataset provides information on the distribution of farms across South Africa's provinces.
+- Crop Production Data: Focused on crop yields and production within the Gauteng province.
+- Animal Production Data: Contains detailed records of animal produce across the regions.
+- Value Chain Data: Highlights the value chain processes for various agricultural produce.
+These datasets formed the foundation for analyzing agricultural patterns and trends across the country.